MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 ## The Camera

 The `Camera.cs` contains the camera class declaration, which is taken from the [How To: Make a First-Person Camera]() topic.
-As mentioned earlier, the main purpose behind this developer diary is to demonstrate how you (or any developer) can use various How To articles as stepping stones when developing an MonoGame Framework game.
+As mentioned earlier, the main purpose behind this developer diary is to demonstrate how you (or any developer) can use various How To articles as stepping stones when developing a MonoGame Framework game.
 For this first usage, this concept is clearly illustrated by not changing any of the variable names or classes, whenever possible.
 This may cause a bit of confusion or head-scratching when you come across variable names like `_avatarHeadOffset` and `avatarYaw`, but it serves to tie the source How To more closely to the actual game code.
 This creates the ability to easily determine where the source code of a How To ends up in a typical game project by searching for the variable name used in the How To.

 For example, in this step, some of the property names match the names used in the original sample code: `_avatarHeadOffset` is the camera's distance above the playing field and `_targetOffset` is the offset from the target.
 In this case, it is a fixed distance in front of the fuel carrier vehicle.
 These values are used when calculating the camera position from the current position of the fuel carrier vehicle (for example, `position`) in the world coordinate system.